Providing Skilled Legal Expertise

 PROFESSIONAL AND COMMUNITY AFFILIATIONS

-Ms. Parikh is a member of the New Jersey Bar Association (NJSBA), the Hunterdon County Bar Association, the New Jersey Defense Association and the NJ Institute of Local Government Attorneys (NJILGA).
+Ms. Parikh is a member of the New Jersey State Bar Association (NJSBA), the Hunterdon County Bar Association, the New Jersey Defense Association, and the NJ Institute of Local Government Attorneys (NJILGA).
 She serves on two NJSBA committees: the Government, Public Sector and Public Interest Lawyers Committee, and the Insurance Defense Committee.
-She also serves as a Trustee for NJILGA.
+She also serves as a Trustee for NJILGA and as an Associate Editor of the organization's Municipal Law Review.
 In addition, she served as a member of the Vicinage XIII Ethics Committee, she is a former adjunct professor at Raritan Valley Community College, and she is a graduate of the Leadership Hunterdon Class of 2015.

 “I first began working with Leslie when I decided to seek legal council after being bullied and assaulted in the workplace.
 As one can imagine, it can seem like a daunting decision to want to pursue legal action.
 I didn’t know where to start or who to turn to.
 But, after my initial consultation with Leslie I knew that I had made the right choice and that justice would prevail.
 Not only could I sense her immediate sense of urgency and compassion for my situation, but her expertise in this particular field of work is second to none.
 Leslie investigated my case thoroughly, leaving no stone unturned and worked tirelessly for a successful outcome.
 Leslie was always readily available to answer questions throughout the legal process and explore any and every option possible.
 If you are considering legal council for workplace bullying, sexual harassment, or discrimination, I highly recommend Leslie!“ -- Marie